John Medley Building

 According to Sowerwine & Gamer, 2007, many in the university community began to demand more attention be paid to architectural issues of the campus; for that reason, Grounds was appointed as architect of the John Medley Building.
 Grounds, who developed an interest in the Bauhaus and architectural modernism, was a leader of the modernist movement who had broken away from its principles.
 The John Medley Building disappointed many, notwithstanding that Grounds was seen as prolific in the profession following his design of the Victorian Arts Centre.

+The building is currently planned to be demolished by 2040, along with five other major university buildings, to create more open space in the campus.

 Design

 The John Medley Building sits as a giant gateway to the Parkville campus of The University of Melbourne.
-It flanks the original axis of the campus's clock tower from Grattan Street (which is currently undergoing construction work and is closed to traffic), which leads to the Old Quadrangle.
+It flanks the original axis of the campus's clock tower from Grattan Street (which has been closed to traffic since February 2018 due to ongoing construction work), which leads to the Old Quadrangle.

 The building includes two medieval tower-like buildings that are joined by an arched walkway, and the pronounced corners of the building's towers suggest a fortress city.
 The fifth-floor Common Room, which bridges the two towers, provides excellent views of the City and the University.
 The two six-storey towers are named ‘East Tower’ and ‘West Tower’, and are capped by the sixth story's projected eaves.
 The windows of the lower levels are fitted with rounded framed, aluminum sash windows, whereas the equidistant windows of each tower's upper level appear castellated.
 Some windows of the towers are fitted with hooded shades.

 It is not clear what materials were used to construct the John Medley Building.
 The building appears, from observation, to have been predominantly constructed from a light-brown brick.
 The pronounced corners of the towers appear to be formed using pre-cast concrete.
 The bridge section marks the John Medley Building in the Brutalist style, which reflected similar designs on college campuses in the United States and Canada in the previous decade.
 Consistent with that style, the bridge section has an inset first level of exposed aggregate concrete with thin arrow-slit windows.